brayandm/bachelor-thesis-playground/README.md

 -   [x] Improve the joiner.py to allow classes include other classes
 -   [ ] Add total summary experiments to generate overall results, plots, tables and yaml files
 -   [ ] Dockerize the project
+-   [ ] Dont use constants in the Schedule class, just resize the dimensions of the vectors dynamically

 ## Commands